jakev/android-setools/README.md

 	cd android-setools
 	make build
 	sudo make install

+If for some reason your build fails, consider using the `clean` task to revert to a clean slate:

+	make clean
+	...

 ## Usage
 After installing, you can use `seinfo` or `sesearch` to perform queries against a device's `sepolicy` file: